Ireland's increasing role

 Ireland for Law chair, former Taoiseach John Bruton, addressed the webinar on how international business should use Irish law, and Irish courts, for corporate restructuring, intellectual property and data protection, and derivatives matters.

-The chief justice said that Ireland had a lot to offer as a legal forum and that future developments would enhance that attractiveness — namely reform of civil procedures, as laid out in the Kelly report.
+The Chief Justice said that Ireland had a lot to offer as a legal forum and that future developments would enhance that attractiveness — namely reform of civil procedures, as laid out in the Kelly report.

 “It shows that they think an EU badge is an important thing to have,” he said.

-Dublin will have competition from France, he pointed out, since the Paris commercial court is now prepared to hear cases in English, while the Dutch courts are also interested in providing litigation services in a common-law mode.
+Dublin would have competition from France, he pointed out, since the Paris commercial court is now prepared to hear cases in English, while the Dutch courts are also interested in providing litigation services in a common-law mode.

 While other countries may sell themselves as a law venue of choice, Ireland has innate advantages, as an English-speaking common-law jurisdiction, he said.